-Mario Ismael Espinoza, LMSW (they, them, theirs) was born in Tijuana, B.C., Mexico to a large family of auto-mechanics and artists.
+Mario Ismael Espinoza, LCSW (they, them, theirs) was born in Tijuana, B.C., Mexico to a large family of auto-mechanics and artists.
 Mario immigrated to the United States in 1998, attended the University of California, Irvine (2001-2005) earning a Bachelor of Arts degree in dance and went on to have a career in theatre dance that lasted 12 years.
-In addition to performing, Mario has taught Pilates in the Bay Area of San Francisco and in New York City. since 2006.
+In addition to performing, Mario has taught Pilates in the Bay Area of San Francisco and in New York City, since 2006.

 Currently a full-time employee of The Entertainment Community Fund, Mario provides mental health services and clinical case management for Entertainment Industry professionals nation-wide.
 Mario is also a part-time Clinic Therapist at Ackerman Institute for the Family, working with the Latinx Youth & Family Immigration Project: Dímelo en Español.